kneemer/kneemer.github.io/_posts/2023-09-10-first-craft-night.markdown

 with black and red ink but I also have some smaller amounts of other primary colors if needed.k

-A couple images of the kit for ideas :)
+A couple images of the kit to give us ideas :)

 <img src="/images/box.jpg">
 <img src="/images/options.png">